Haden Edwards: Early life

+Life as an empresario

 Edwards arrived in Nacogdoches in August 1825.
-Under the mistaken belief that he was authorized to determine the validity of pre-existing land deeds, in September Edwards posted notices alerting all residents that they must provide written proof of their ownership or their land would be forfeited and sold at auction.
+Under the mistaken belief that he was authorized to determine the validity of pre-existing land deeds, in September, Edwards posted notices alerting all residents that they must provide written proof of their ownership or their land would be forfeited and sold at auction.
 None of the English-speaking residents had valid titles; those who had not arrived as filibusters had been duped by land speculators.
 Most of the Spanish-speaking landowners were unable to find documentation that their families might have received 70 or more years previously.
 Edwards's goal was to remove many of the less-prosperous settlers and assign their lands to wealthy planters from the southern United States.
 A wealthy planter himself, Edwards scorned the residents who were poorer or of a different race than himself.
-Anticipating that there might be conflict between the new empresario and the long-time residents of the area, municipality acting alcalde Luis Procela and the municipality clerk, Jose Antonio Sepulveda, began validating old Spanish and Mexican land titles.
+Anticipating that there might be conflict between the new empresario and the long-time residents of the area, municipality acting alcalde Luis Procela and the municipality clerk, Jose Antonio Sepulveda, a member of the Sepúlveda family, began validating old Spanish and Mexican land titles.
 Edwards accused the men of forging deeds.
 It is likely that both Edwards and the municipality authorities were in the wrong; the state land commissioner had been given authority to validate existing land titles.

 The settlers protested to Political Chief Saucedo.
-In June 1826 Mexican President Guadalupe Victoria annulled Edward’s contract and expelled him from Mexico.
+In June 1826, Mexican President Guadalupe Victoria annulled Edward’s contract and expelled him from Mexico.
 Word traveled slowly.
 On November 22, 1826, thirty-six armed men who supported Edwards, arrested the anti-Edwards alcalde Samuel Norris and other officials.
 The party then arrested Jose Antonio Sepulveda, the commander of Nacogdoches’ tiny Mexican militia.

 Mexican Response

 On December 16, 1826 the rebels rode into Nacogdoches and raised a flag of independence.
-On December 21, 1826 Edwards signed a document declaring the Republic of Fredonia, which would comprise land from the Sabine River to the Rio Grande.
-On December 13, 1826 Mexican Colonel Mateo Ahumada and Saucedo moved against the Texas rebels.
+On December 21, 1826, Edwards signed a document declaring the Republic of Fredonia, which would comprise land from the Sabine River to the Rio Grande.
+On December 13, 1826, Mexican Colonel Mateo Ahumada and Saucedo moved against the Texas rebels.
 Austin rallied the other colonists against Edwards and his attempt at open rebellion.
 Austin offered to negotiate with Edwards, but he refused.
-On January 22, 1827 Colonel Ahumada moved towards Nacogdoches.
+On January 22, 1827, Colonel Ahumada moved towards Nacogdoches.
 All was not going well inside the Edwards camp either.
 There was internal fighting and the rebellion weakened.
 With the advancing Mexican and Anglo troops Edwards fled to Louisiana for safety on January 28, 1827.
 He returned to Texas during the Texas Revolution, participated in the battle of Nacogdoches in 1832 and made his home in Nacogdoches until his death on August 14, 1849.